 Damage and operating losses: The principal purpose of this policy is to insure the Group against damage resulting from fire, explosions, water damage, theft, natural disasters affecting property (buildings, furniture, equipment, merchandise, or computer systems) and those for which the Group is liable, and against resulting operating losses, for an estimated period required for resumption of normal business.
-The total amount of the damage covered under these policies varies according to the risk and the geographical area under consideration.
-The cover limit is €400 million and €20 million per claim for direct damages and operating loss combined, for the Group over the insurance term expiring January 1, 2021.
+The cover limit is €400 million and €20 million per claim for direct damages and operating loss combined for the Group over the insurance term expiring January 1, 2022.